sablier-labs/docs/docs/concepts/11-glossary.md

 ## Lockup

-A term coined by us to refer to the requirement of locking up assets in order to create a stream.
+A term coined by us to refer to the requirement of locking up tokens in order to create a stream.

 ## Lockup Core